 How do you make lemonade from scratch?

 To make homemade lemonade, you’ll need to create the lemon concentrate.
-To do that, combine lemon juice, lemon zest, sugar and water together.
-You can either add this to a pitcher and stir to dissolve the sugar, or cook it in a saucepan until the sugar has dissolved.
+To do that, combine lemon juice, lemon zest, sugar, and water together.
+You can either add this to a pitcher and stir to dissolve the sugar or cook it in a saucepan until the sugar has dissolved.
 This is your lemonade concentrate.
 To serve, add ice to a glass along with lemon slices.
 Pour in some of the concentrate with some additional water or club soda (for a fizzy lemonade).

-Here are some more favorite beverage recipes to try:
+This basil lemonade is so flavorful.
+If you like tasty beverages, here are some more favorite beverage recipes to try:

 Italian Basil Lemonade